rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 When the program starts, `dateonly on` is automatically set.

-Note that for contracts where the trading session spans midnight, such as the E-Mini futures on Globex, the date included when `dateonly off` is set depends on whether only bars during the main session are requested (see the SesionOnly, Sess, and NonSess commands): if so, the date will be for the day that includes the main session; if not, the date will be for the previous day (when the overall session started) and the timestamp will include the time that the overall session started.
+Note that for contracts where the trading session spans midnight, such as the E-Mini futures on Globex, the date included when `dateonly off` is set depends on whether only bars during the main session are requested (see the SesionOnly, Sess, and NonSess commands): if so, the date will be for the day that includes the main session;
+if not, the date will be for the previous day (when the overall session started) and the timestamp will include the time that the overall session started.

 ### 4.7 Nonsess Command

 This command specifies that you want to include bars outside the main trading session.
 It has no parameters.
 When the program starts, this is assumed.

-Note that for contracts that have expired, TWS doesn’t give any information about session start and end times, so you will need to use the `sessionstarttime` and `sessionendtime` commands to specify them if these boundaries are important to you.
+Note that for contracts that have expired, TWS doesn't give any information about session start and end times, so you will need to use the `sessionstarttime` and `sessionendtime` commands to specify them if these boundaries are important to you.